-Secondly, most papers in this strand of the literature, including DLP and LPW, cannot use private leisure as the assignable good because their identification result precludes price variation, but the price of time varies at the individual level.
-Instead, my identification result applies to contexts with or without price variation, enabling the use of private leisure as an alternative assignable good to clothing.
-Other papers in the literature have shown identification is possible with price variation, but they either do not allow for point identification of the levels of the sharing rule (e.g. Blundell, Chiappori, Magnac and Meghir (2007), which additionally does not allow for public goods) or they require more restrictive identifying assumptions than this paper (e.g. Lise and Seitz (2011)).
+My paper is the first to use private leisure as the assignable good.
+This is partly because several papers in this literature, e.g. DLP and LPW, cannot use private leisure as the assignable good because their identification result precludes price variation, and the price of time varies at the individual level.
+I adapt the identification approach in DLP to a context with price variation.
+Other papers in the literature have shown identification is possible with price variation, but they either do not allow for point identification of the levels of the sharing rule (e.g. Blundell, Chiappori, Magnac and Meghir (2007), which additionally does not allow for public goods) or require more complex estimation than this paper (e.g. Lise and Seitz (2011)).